statisticalbiotechnology/dsbook/dsbook/statistics/qvalue.md

 This notebook continues from where the previous notebook on [hypothesis testing](../testing/readme) ended.

 We would like to compare so called tripple negative cancers with other cancers.
-A breast cancer is triple negative when it does not express either [Progesterone receptors](https://en.wikipedia.org/wiki/Progesterone_receptor), [Estrogen receptors](https://en.wikipedia.org/wiki/Estrogen_receptor) or [Epidermal growth factor receptor 2](https://en.wikipedia.org/wiki/HER2/neu).
+A breast cancer is triple negative when the tumour cells lack both [Progesterone receptors](https://en.wikipedia.org/wiki/Progesterone_receptor) and [Estrogen receptors](https://en.wikipedia.org/wiki/Estrogen_receptor), and do not overexpress [HER2](https://en.wikipedia.org/wiki/HER2/neu), the human epidermal growth factor receptor 2.
 Such cancers are known to behave different than other cancers, and are not amendable to regular [hormonal theraphies](https://en.wikipedia.org/wiki/Hormonal_therapy_(oncology)) in the TCGA breast cancer data set.

 We first recreate the steps of the previous notebook.